Vehicle Regulations – overview for class B

 Tires and chains

-Requirements for tread depth and possible use of chains depend on season and conditions.
+Requirements for tread depth and possible use of chains depend on season and road surface.
 See details in Rules for tires and chains.
+For day-to-day care, read Tires and maintenance.

 Lights and signals

 Correct use and functioning of lights is fundamental.
-For practical use, see Use of lights and signals.
+For practical tips, see Use of lights and signals.
+If you plan to retrofit auxiliary lights, the installation must comply with Auxiliary lights and additional lamps.

 Brakes and braking technique